thomasdarimont/spring-boot-prometheus-example/readme.md

 ## Prometheus configuration

-You can find the configuration for Prometheus in the `/prometheus/Prometheus.yml` file.
+You can find the configuration for Prometheus in the `/prometheus/prometheus.yml` file.
-There I set up a monitoring target for our Spring Boot app.
+There I set up a monitoring target for our Spring Boot app in the `scrape_configs` config section.

 ## Start Prometheus & Grafana Containers
 ```